Helena Maria Viramontes: First novel: Under the Feet of Jesus

 In Chapter 5, the family arrives at their shack without Alejo.
 The dirty dishes are where they left them.
 The younger children fall asleep.
 Although Petra has not yet told Perfecto that she is pregnant with his child, he is aware of the developing infant and recoils from the responsibility.
 Leaning against the decrepit car, he mourns for the places he left in memory and the money he does not have to return.
 Petra is awake and restless and resolves to pray.
 Estrella rushes off, lantern in hand, to the only place she feels temporarily free, the old barn.
 As the novel ends, she is standing on the roof, silhouetted against a starry sky.

 The novel's meaning develops partly through plot and partly through imagery evoked through the novel's lush language.
 The plot lets readers know how delicate is the balance between having enough to eat and not, between sanity and insanity, between health and incapacitating illness.
 Exasperatingly, the loveliness of natural scenery and of acts of human decency almost mock the workers’ frailty and hardship.
 The mountains and stars, frequently described, endure beyond human carelessness, ignorance, and cruelty.
 Peaches evoke the deliciousness of food and eating, and food's unavailability to many.
 Rotting fruit evoke preciousness, such as human talent, that is daily wasted.
 Blood, aching backs, feet, hands, eyes, all mentioned frequently, remind readers how much human life is housed in a body which must stay safe and healthy in order to live.
 Viramontes notes that she had "to think about the stories of the mujeres out there, their sheer arrogance to survive, their incredible strength to take care of others."
-The juxtaposition of Petra, carrying her child, and her daughter's figure silhouetted against the sky at the novel's close emphasizes Viramontes' chicana feminism.
+The juxtaposition of Petra, carrying her child, and her daughter's figure silhouetted against the sky at the novel's close emphasizes Viramontes's chicana feminism.

 Viramontes often uses her works as witness to history, or as a voice for those who do not have a public platform upon which to speak (see, e.g., her short story "The Cariboo Cafe," (in The Moths and Other Stories 65–82) her novel, Their Dogs Came with Them and the article "Xicanismo").
 In interviews she evinces a longtime commitment to civil rights.
-Her commitment to rights is not abstract, since Viramontes' own parents harvested grapes during her youth.
-The novel likewise reflects Viramontes' feminism in her creation of strong female characters.
+Her commitment to rights is not abstract, since Viramontes's own parents harvested grapes during her youth.
+The novel likewise reflects Viramontes's feminism in her creation of strong female characters.
 Of these, Carballo and Giles report, "Women in this novel rescue themselves."